 Both an agency and an independent agent need to be confident that they will earn what they deserve when it comes to policy commission.
 Luckily we can help with all of this.

 When an agency applies Core to commission payments, all they need to do is load their carrier statements into the system.
 This is made even easier by our simple statement conversions process.
 No matter how that statement comes (paper, PDF, “carrier” pigeon), we can find an easy way to upload it for you.

 Once that data gets set up in Core, we can scan for discrepancies.
 For instance, if in the middle of an annual disbursement from the carrier, a payment is missed or reduced, Core captures that and allows the agency and agent to view differences through reports on the sales portal.

 Of course, our programs will also prevent mistakes when it comes to agencies determining insurance commission calculations so there will be fewer questions from the agents about their pay in the long run.

 Additionally, both agency and agent can use Core reports to assess their business.
 Instantaneous metrics can tell an agent what they’re selling that’s earning them the most money and where they should focus their effort.
 Meanwhile the agency sees the larger picture based on the performance of all of their agents and employees.

 Let us help you navigate insurance commission calculations.
-Send us a note and we’ll give you the information you need to get started.
+Contact us and we’ll give you the information you need to get started.